JamesBurusky/JamesBurusky/README.md

 * 🧠  I'm learning Machine Learning and Artificial Intelligence
 * 🤝  I'm open to collaborating on Data Science projects, web applications and dashboards and cross platform mobile applications

-* ⚡  It would be like having a joke without a punchline🤣 if I failed to acknowledge that my undergraduate degree in Geoinformation Technology fueled my interest in programming by introducing a few important concepts like programming paradigms such as OOP and Functional Programming.
+* ⚡  It would be like having a joke without a punchline🤣 if I failed to acknowledge that my Bachelor's degree in Geoinformation Technology strongly fueled my interest in programming by introducing very resourceful concepts including programming paradigms such as OOP and Functional Programming.
 In addition it taught me key concepts on Geographic Information Systems, data management and web mapping which have come in handy to my Data Science interests.

 <a href="https://www.github.com/JamesBurusky" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/github/followers/JamesBurusky?logo=github&style=for-the-badge&color=0891b2&labelColor=1c1917" /></a>